FossPrime/g4c/README.md

 - G4C_RSA (alternatively)
   - same thing, but for RSA

-Finally, add `"predev": "g4c i"` under your package.json scripts.
+Finally, add `"predev": "g4c i || :"` under your package.json scripts.
 Replace prestart with predevelop, preserve or prestart if you do not have a "dev" script.

 "install" scripts **won't work** as we need access to the secrets which are not available at install time, only at final runtime.

-## Workflow (OUTDATED DOC)

-- Automatically install secrets (ssh, npmrc)
-- Automatically clone repo on install
-- Upon request, rsync repo to /sandbox
-  - Difficult to automate, backups can be deleted wo notice
-- Upon request, rsync changes to repo
-- manually git commit and push

-### Git status implementation

-1. Uses fetch to check if the cached commit ID matches upstream.
-2. Clones master to tmp and rsync's /sandbox on top of it, then runs git status to see if anything has changed.

-### Git push

-- last pull or push commit id is saved to .codesandbox/g4c.lock